 Tessie is typical of the Affen breed in the sense that she follows her humans all around the house to keep an eye on them.
 She is not the type of girl to jump on your lap and shower you with kisses, but if you calmly and gently approach her to pick her up and cuddle her, she welcomes it.
-She does love to sit on the sofa with you in the evenings and would love to sleep with you at night.
-She is learning how to jump up on the sofa and bed, but will still ask you to pick her up sometimes.
+She does love to sit on the sofa with you in the evenings and would love to sleep in bed with you at night.
+She is learning how to jump up on the sofa and bed when invited, but still asks you to pick her up sometimes.
 She hasn’t learned to navigate long flights of stairs yet, so has to be carried up and down.

 Your message has been sent to American Brussels Griffon Rescue Alliance, Inc.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.